 Problem Number 3.
 Exposed Rocks, Boulders, or Tree Roots.

 This is a perfect opportunity to add color and protect the soil by using the creeping and spreading nature of groundcovers.
 Choose the colors and sizes you like the look of.
+The ground cover will spread and encircle the stones which will become an attractive feature rather than a problem.

 Problem Number 4.
 Shady Spots Under Trees